mootline/palmetto/README.md

 - When it's finished, proxy the ports to your local machine with `bash .sh/fly/proxy.sh`

-  - Visit the console at http://localhost:8080 and log in with the username and password you set in the `.env` file.
+  - Visit the console at https://localhost:8080 and log in with the username and password you set in the `.env` file.
+    - Your browser will probably complain about the certificate.
+This is expected behavior, as the certificate is self-signed.
+You can ignore the warning and proceed to the site.
   - The default behavior of this setup is to only allow connections from other Fly apps within the same organization.
-If you need to connect from outside the Fly network, you can either proxy it as shown above or add external ports to the `fly.toml.template` (not recommended).
+    - If you need to connect from outside the Fly network, you can either proxy it as shown above or add external ports to the `fly.toml.template` (not recommended).

 - After the first node is up, you can add more nodes to the cluster.
 They will automatically join, and nodes in different regions will geopartition the data correctly.
 You can see all the available regions with `flyctl platform regions`.
   ```